-- efficiency - effectiveness
+- efficiency; - effectiveness:

-- economy - the need to meet the equal opportunity requirements.
+- · economy; - requirements.

 The local government body shall discharge its duties under this section in a way which contributes to the achievement of sustainable development.

 In measuring the improvement of the performance of a local government body's functions for the purposes of this section, regard shall be had to the extent to which the outcomes of that performance have improved.